carbonplan/charts/README.md

 There are _a lot_ of charting libraries for the web.
 Somehow, this one fills a niche that we think still exists.
 If nothing else, we find it useful, and will be using it ourselves!
 It's still super early in development, so expect lots of changes.

-We designed `@carbonplan/charts` with a few goals in mind:
+We're designing `@carbonplan/charts` with a few goals in mind:

 - built for modern `react` :arrow_upper_right:
 - fully responsive :left_right_arrow: